Gite001/AlphaWolf-v2/README.md

 # AlphaWolf - Your AI-Powered Marketing Wolf

 Welcome to AlphaWolf, your all-in-one marketing intelligence suite.
-This application leverages Google's Gemini AI via Genkit to analyze market trends, deconstruct competitor strategies, generate complete marketing plans, and produce high-impact ad concepts (including text, AI-generated images, and audio).
+This application leverages Google's Gemini AI via Genkit to give you a strategic advantage.
+Go beyond simple analytics and arm yourself with a full arsenal of tools to:

+*   **Build Complete Marketing Plans:** Generate comprehensive, step-by-step strategies.
+*   **Analyze Markets & Competitors:** Deconstruct competitor strategies, find winning products, and analyze market trends.
+*   **Generate Multimedia Ad Concepts:** Instantly produce complete ad concepts with text, AI-generated images, professional audio, and video storyboards.
+*   **Launch Offensive Campaigns:** Create strategic "takedown" plans to counter competitors directly.
+*   **Master Marketing Lingo:** Get clear, actionable definitions for any advertising term with the Ads Lexicon.

 For a full breakdown of features and philosophy, please see the **"Guide"** section inside the running application.